Ganesh-yadav-18/Online-Quiz-Maker/README.md

-Certainly!
-Below is a sample README file for an online quiz maker built using HTML, CSS, and JavaScript.
-You can customize this template to fit your specific project:

----

 # Online Quiz Maker

 Create and manage quizzes with this simple online quiz maker.
 Users can answer questions, receive scores, and enjoy an interactive quiz experience.